How to do the lunge exercise including variations of the exercise for example the standing, walking and the side lunge to name a few.

 The lunge is one of the best and most effective exercises that you can perform for your thighs and glutes.
 Benefits include muscle development of the thighs and buttocks.
 Good for burning calories therefore helping to improve muscle tone by helping to reduce body fat.

 The lunge can be a difficult exercise to master, however if you get the technique right it’s a fantastic exercise that can be performed with or without exercise equipment.
 Plus it can also be performed on just about any flat service.

-Equipment that can be used to aid the performance and add resistance to the lunge
+Equipment that can be used to aid the performance

 Muscles Targeted by the lunge